ESSI-Lab/DAB/README.md

 ## License and attribution

 Please note that the DAB community edition **is not public domain software**!
-While using DAB source code you should **give full attribution to the original authors** and redistribute your modifications in the same way, accordingly to the GNU Affero General Public License v3.0.
+While using DAB source code you should **give full attribution to the original authors** and redistribute your modifications in the same way, accordingly to the **GNU Affero General Public License v3.0**.
 In particular:

 ### In case DAB services are offered by a third party through the Internet